Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Method

 \subsubsection{Drafting Source}

-Given this desired drafting structure, we now need a process by which the `contents' (unmasked tokens) of a draft block may be determined.
-At any timestep, we have access to $p_{\text{TD}}=p_\theta\left(X_k(t-1)\mid X';X_k(t)\right)$.
-We show in this section that this distribution may be leveraged to choose draft blocks.
+Given this desired drafting structure, we now need a process by which the contents, i.e., unmasked tokens, of a draft block may be determined.
+At any timestep, we have access to $p_{\text{TD}}=p_\theta\left(X_k(t-1)\mid X';X_k(t)\right)$, which we leverage to construct draft blocks.
 For brevity, ArgSort is assumed to be in descending order in the following relations.

 First, with the marginals $p_1, \cdots, p_L$ of the current distribution, we obtain an ordering of token positions: